Get your copy

 Does national law specify any not-for-profit bodies that are entitled to bring claims on behalf of individuals without the specific mandate of those individuals?

-Unions may file judicial claims or start administrative proceedings concerning the interests of its members.
+Unions may file judicial claims or start administrative proceedings concerning the interests of their members.

-Further, associations that purport to defend the interests in question, including the right to apply for compensation for an aggrieved party or parties, are entitled to bring claims on behalf of individuals without their specific mandate and without prejudice to their right to opt-out.
+Further, associations that purport to defend data protection interests, including the right to apply for compensation for an aggrieved party, are entitled to bring claims on behalf of individuals provided that they obtain their specific mandate.”

 Q17/ Administrative fines, penalties and sanctions